Note

 parameter to check if the current employee has the award.

-Then I applied CSS style to the elem
+Then we applied the CSS style to the elem

 function.